ashiqursuperfly/Compiler/Readme.md

 2.should we print tokens in token file even if the symbol is already pushed previously and we didnt push it in this step.

 TODO :
-Char literals done bt need to know more about unrecognized char error Strings
+unrecognized char error ?
+Strings
 Comments
 & Related Errors
+Note: we have to modify comments as well to find total lines.